 Georges Vantongerloo sculpture digitization

 The original Construction of Volume Relations by Georges Vantongerloo is in the collection of the Museum of Modern Art in New York City.
-This model is presented for free as a transformative use of this artwork.
-It would be interesting to compare the relations in my model to a digital model created from the original work.
-This 3D model is true to the proportions of a set of the artist’s schematics, but appears more narrow than the original in some photographs and in person.
+This 3D model is presented for free as a transformative use of this artwork.
+It would be interesting to compare the relations in my model to a digital model created from the original work through photogrammetry.
+My 3D model is true to the proportions of Vantongerloo’s schematics, but appears more narrow than the original in some photographs and in person.
 Why?

 Bauhaus MA Practicum

-To create the website I chose the open-source online exhibition building software Omeka Classic and created a custom theme that draws on grid-based Bauhaus modes while presenting Der Austausch - a periodical that is more visually and formally aligned with late German Expressionist media than the geometry of post-De Stijl Bauhaus design.
-The digitization was created from a microfilm stored at UC-Berkeley and original copies of Der Austausch were consulted at the Getty Research Institute Special Collections and Northwestern University McCormick Library Special Collections.
+The digitization was created from a microfilm stored at UC-Berkeley.
+To create the website I learned the open-source online exhibition building software Omeka Classic and created a custom theme that draws on grid-based Bauhaus modes while presenting Der Austausch.
+Original copies of Der Austausch were consulted at the Getty Research Institute Special Collections and Northwestern University McCormick Library Special Collections.
 I plan to release a public version of Der Austausch Online after receiving all image permissions.